 Directions and Visitor Center.
 Main entrance is via Bunker Road.
 Take Alexander Avenue, second exit off US-101 north of the bridge (or last Sausalito exit coming south).
 The Visitor Center is three miles west and offers information and exhibits.
 Open daily, 9:30-4:30, except December 25-26, phone (415) 331-1540.
 Alternative is the scenic Conzelman Road, first exit north of the bridge.
 Road becomes one-way and narrow after Hawk Hill.

 Larger vehicles can reach Bunker Road via McCullough Road.
-Marin Headlands Area Map (PDF).
+Marin Headlands Area Map - (17 x 22 inch map PDF file).

 Conzelman Road.
 This is the most scenic driving route in Marin Headlands.
 It climbs the south edge of the headlands overlooking the entrance into San Francisco Bay.
 As you climb there are progressively better views of the Golden Gate Bridge and San Francisco.
 There are numerous scenic turnouts.
 Also, most of the old gun batteries are emplaced along this road, as they were obviously intended to protect the harbor entrance.
 There are pullouts or short trails to several of the emplacements.
 Beyond the Hawk Hill battery, the road becomes one-way west and becomes very steep, narrow and winding.
 Larger vehicles should turn back and use McCullough Road.
 Conzelman Road soon reaches Field Road where there are parking areas and access to Bird Island Overlook, Point Bonita Lighthouse, several gun emplacements, and the Nike Site.